Azure/Microsoft365R/inst/app_registration.md

 > For delegated permissions, the effective permissions of your app are the intersection of the delegated permissions the app has been granted (via consent) and the privileges of the currently signed-in user.
 Your app can never have more privileges than the signed-in user.
 Within organizations, the privileges of the signed-in user are determined by policy or by membership in one or more administrator roles.

 Note that the default app registration is only for a local machine: if you are running Microsoft365R inside a Shiny app on a remote server, it will not work.
-To enable interactive authentication, you must register your app with Azure and supply details such as the target audience and site address (redirect URI).
+To enable interactive authentication, you must register your app with Azure and supply details such as the target audience and site address (redirect URI): see the Shiny vignette for more information.